LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings.md

       These days Olympia is to be found in the [Musee D’Orsay](https://thingstodoeverywhere.com/things-to-do-in-paris-france.html).
+    sideGalleryImages:
+      - imageTitle: Manet's Olympia was the most controversial impressionist work
+        imageUrl: /assets/10-paintings-manet-olympia.jpg
+      - imageTitle: The servant and cat to the right of Olympia often get overlooked
+        imageUrl: /assets/10-paintings-manet-olympia-cat.jpg
+      - imageTitle: "The defiant gaze of Olympia: she wasn't going to apologise for her way of life!"
+        imageUrl: /assets/10-paintings-manet-olympia-close-up.jpg
   - textTitle: Impression Sunrise (Monet, 1871)
     text: >-
       ### Impression Sunrise is the work that coined the word "Impressionism".